STIR/SHAKEN statistics from July 2023

 We’ve been publishing monthly STIR/SHAKEN statistics since April 2021.
-These numbers are gathered from over 100 voice service providers using our STIR/SHAKEN and robocall prevention solutions.
-The data describe calls they received from 395 other voice service providers that originated calls, including some robocalls, signed with STIR/SHAKEN.
+These numbers are gathered from well over a hundred voice service providers using our STIR/SHAKEN and robocall prevention solutions.
+The data describe calls they received from 825 other voice service providers that originated calls, including some robocalls, signed with STIR/SHAKEN.

-Calls Signed with B or C Were Over 5 Times More Likely to be Robocalls
+Calls signed with B attestation Were 4.8 Times more likely to be robocalls

-Figure 1 compares the percentage of robocalls by attestation level, for unsigned calls, and for all calls in July 2022.
+Figure 1 compares the percentage of robocalls by attestation level, for unsigned calls, and for all calls in July 2023.
+Notice that calls signed with B- or C-level attestation include a high percentage of robocalls.
+Calls signed with B-level attestation were 4.4 times more likely to be robocalls than unsigned calls.

 SHAKEN participation increases